seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 Make use of image: Example/GitHub (social preview image) Make use of image: Memes/semicolons
 Make use of image: GitHub/Mona
+Common GitHub profile media section
+Résumé at top
+Add title attribute to all images (WIP)
+Properly format all img tags
+Keyword: " src=
+Should be replaced with:
+src="" alt=
+Add a link to the segment file for each section (WIP)
 ```

 </details> <!-- End of completed remodel goals section !-->